bigskysoftware/_hyperscript/www/docs.md

 ### Waiting {#wait}

-In javascript, if you want to wait some amount of time, you can use the venerable `setTimeout()` function:
+In JavaScript, if you want to wait some amount of time, you can use the venerable `setTimeout()` function:

   ~~~ javascript
   console.log("Start...")